wolfgunblood/wolfgunblood/README.md

 ### Hi there 👋

 ## About Me
 Hey, I’m Jalaj.
-I'm from India and I'm a self-taught developer.
+I'm from India and I'm a Full Stack developer.
 I usually work with React and TypeScript in Next.js for frontend and node.js ,mongoDb and firebase in backend.
 I'm a huge enthusiast of finance and trading.
 Feel free to follow me or reach out to me regarding questions.

 ## My Tech Stack